miptleha/miptleha-blog/_posts/2020-03-11-American emigrant in Canada.md

 **November 11th**.
 The season of hunting for deers soon opens.
 It is awful!
 I can not present myself, that at whom that can rise a hand on this lovely, harmless creation.
 Any day we expect a snow.
 Here it is pleasant to me!

 **December 2th**.
 At last that!
 The snow This night has dropped out.
 HURRAH!!!
 Having woken up to morning, we have found out a charming picture behind a window.
 All is covered by a snow-white, fluffy coverlet.
 A kind, as on a surprising christmas card!
 I am admired!
-We with the wife have joyfully run out from the house, and bystrenko having cleared a porch and a parking before the house, we with a laughter began to throw snowballs.
+We with the wife have joyfully run out from the house, and quickly cleared a porch and a parking before the house, we with a laughter began to throw snowballs.
 (I have won).
 Suddenly the snowplow has driven by us, having filled up all parking a snow.
-But it I have not upset us, and bystrenko otkidal a snow back.
+But it I have not upset us, and throw a snow back.
 As here it is good!
 I like Canada!

 **December 12th**.
 The snow this night has again dropped out.
 The snowplow has repeated the trick and has filled up a parking.